-Ignoring the frictional losses of all the moving parts in an internal combustion engine, a problem it’s had since it was invented is something called the “power curve”.
+Besides all the frictional losses of all the moving parts in an internal combustion engine, a fundamental problem with internal combustion engines is something called the “power curve”.
 An IC engine produces maximum power at a certain RPM, maximum torque at a different RPM, and maximum efficiency at yet another RPM.
 At low RPM it produces little power or torque.
 At idle, it produces no usable output but still consumes fuel.
 To get optimal efficiency from an internal combustion engine it must be run a constant RPM.

 Electric Motors and Cars

 Modern electric vehicles are powered by 3-phase induction motors.
 Small electric motors achieve 70 or 80 percent efficiency but the efficiency rises rapidly for larger motors.
 At the 100 horsepower level, such 3-phase motors are more than 95 percent efficient.
 Larger ones are even more efficient.
 And that’s running on fixed mains power at a fixed voltage and frequency.

 The 3-phase motors in cars are powered by a sophisticated motor controller that varies the voltage and frequency as the motor’s speed and load changes.
 That gives these motors a flat power curve and even higher efficiency.
 At low RPM / low speed they produce lots of torque.
 At high RPM / high speed they produce the horsepower the car needs.
 The efficiency stays almost constant at all speeds.
 The “power curve” problem described above doesn’t exist with electric motors.